codeHustler91/Recrd-backend/README.md

 ### RECRD API

-This RESTful API backend is built with Ruby on Rails, hosted on Heroku
+This RESTful API backend is built with Ruby on Rails, hosted by Heroku

    * [RECRD full site](https://recrd-react-front-end.firebaseapp.com/)